Showtime (South Korean TV series): Season 3: Apink's Showtime

 On July 18, MBC Every1 announced that Apink will be the next group features on the Showtime for its third season, they were the first girl group to features on the show.
 With the announcement, a rep added, "Apink will show different charms from EXO and B2ST as they show their daily life through Showtime."

-During the press conference on August 6, PD Yoon Mi Jin, the main producer of Showtime, revealed the reason for casting Apink for the new season,“They are the hottest girl group of 2014, that is why,” and continued to explain, “Apink and the members as individuals are pursuing activities through both variety and dramas, so we thought people might be curious about them.
-As their curve of success has been soaring since their debut, we chose them as the main characters of our third season.”
+During the press conference on August 6, PD Yoon Mi Jin, the main producer of Showtime, revealed the reason for casting Apink for the new season,"They are the hottest girl group of 2014, that is why," and continued to explain, "Apink and the members as individuals are pursuing activities through both variety and dramas, so we thought people might be curious about them.
+As their curve of success has been soaring since their debut, we chose them as the main characters of our third season."

 Apink members also shared their thoughts on filming another reality show after Apink News.
 Nam-joo said, "There are a lot of things we are revealing for the first time through this reality program.
 Of course, there are our bare faces.
 We also reveal our dorm.
 We think we're going to put in a lot of ourselves as is.
 I think people will be able to feel like they're doing the things with us rather than watching a program."
 While Na-Eun added, "Not too long ago, we filmed at a water park, and I played so excitedly to the point I didn't even notice the cameras.
 I do worry about how it may look onscreen, but we received a lot of interest through a reality program when we debuted.
 I hope the same will happen this time."

 Apink's Showtime premiered on August 7, 2014 and aired every Thursday with total of eight episodes.
 The first episode recorded a 1.35% average rating and peaked at 1.74%, highest rating for first episode of Showtime and a solid numbers for an idol reality show on a cable channel.
 It was also well received by female viewers as it recorded 2.1% average rating among women.

+At the last of each episode, Apink Members shared their cherished item to give to one of her fans by drawing.